📕 Get our free Download "Is it you or is it your Dyslexia?

 These pictures now become a memory (albeit it a false one).
 If someone asks if you have been in a tree house, you recall this visualisation/memory as the correct experience and draw from that.

 However, using false experiences to recall information or make decisions, judge or learn from, could lead to problems.
-No one likes to get things wrong, or to feel lost.
+No one likes to get things wrong or to feel lost.
 When you cannot trust your own thoughts, you end up in a very uncertain place.

 Dyslexics create real memories from picture thoughts.
 Telling them their memory is incorrect would create anxiety, confusion and stress leading them to feel inadequate and different.